cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

     - `Side::kLeft`
     - `Side::kRight`
     - `Side::kBoth`
-    > Think where you want to put this enumeration.
+    > :bulb: Think where you want to put this enumeration.
 Should it live in a separate header?
   - A function that allows trimming strings from a given direction:
     ```cpp
     std::string Trim(const std::string& str, char char_to_trim, Side side);